Marine Master Plan

 Community and stakeholder input are critical to this plan.
 The DRBA encourages you to provide feedback and input that could aid in the master planning process.
 Virtual public meetings will be held throughout phases of the study, with a comment period following the release of the draft report.
 Please visit this website for project progress and feel free to submit comments below.
 Thank you in advance for your partnership in this effort!

 Project Schedule & GoalsSchedule:

 BackgroundSince launching service in 1964, the Cape May Lewes Ferry (CMLF) has served more than 14 million vehicles and 43 million passengers.
 The 17-mile ferry ride connects New Jersey and Delaware, providing an enjoyable 80-minute mini-cruise across the Delaware Bay.
 A capacity of up to 100 vehicles and 1,000 passengers is provided on each crossing, serving local residents and tourists alike.

 This Master Plan will thoroughly assess the operational needs and requirements to maximize value – economic and otherwise – to our region over CMLF’s next 40 years of operation.
-By opening responsible lines of communication between DRBA executives, CMLF crew members and other employees, consultants, and especially the communities we serve, this endeavor will match up our hard-earned experience with modern technology to create an efficient, environmentally transformational design to accomplish the CMLF mission for the next have century.
+By opening responsible lines of communication between DRBA executives, CMLF crew members and other employees, consultants, and especially the communities we serve, this endeavor will match up our hard-earned experience with modern technology to create an efficient, environmentally transformational design to accomplish the CMLF mission for the next half-century.

 This plan will help DRBA/CMLF to:

 ♦ Meet the DRBA/CMLF mission into the future, to include